Boys volleyball popular with George Washington High football players, wrestlers

 Abdullah Hamid said he has been loving every moment.
 He wrestled for two seasons before playing volleyball, but Hamid is now slamming in a different way.

 Sean Carlson, who is also from Colorado, plays professionally and coaches.
-High school volleyball for boys is a big deal he says.
+High school volleyball for boys is a big deal, he said.

-“When I heard it was a CHSSA sport this year, I was very excited I told family and friends.
+“When I heard it was a CHSAA sport this year, I was very excited.
+I told family and friends.
 It will open up another pathway for people that want to play at the next level,” Maio said.

 Baseball player Ben Sindler joined the George Washington team too.